Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

-To the best of our knowledge, the effect of Berry curvature on the amplitudes $A_k$, even for non-interacting systems, has not been fully addressed.
+On the other hand, the effect of Berry curvature on the amplitudes $A_k$ has not been {explicitly addressed}.
 Furthermore, the Berry-phase induced phase shift has only been obtained using a single non-interacting wave packet.
 A natural question is how the phase shift $\gamma$ should be interpreted and renormalized in the presence of interaction effects.
 For interacting systems such as Fermi liquids and non-Fermi liquids, it becomes necessary to analyze this effect in a many-body field theory.
 However, traditional field-theoretic techniques can be clumsy in treating dHvA.
-First, due to the essential singularity in the $B$ dependence of magnetization, dHvA cannot be obtained in regular linear (or nonlinear) response theory; instead one needs to directly evaluate the free energy~\cite{Luttinger1961}, which formally requires knowledge of the system at \emph{all} energy scales, even if dHvA is a low-energy phenomenon.
-Second, the fermionic Green's functions requires the Landau levels as input, which only depends on dispersion and Berry curvature effects \emph{implicitly}, and for a general lattice system is nontrivial to solve.
-Third, for interacting systems, espcially in 2d, the fermionic self-energy by itself contains oscillatory parts, whose closed-form expressions are not known~\cite{Luttinger1961,maslov-2003,Nosov2024}.
+First, due to the essential singularity in the $B$ dependence of magnetization, dHvA cannot be obtained in regular linear (or nonlinear) response theory; instead one needs to directly evaluate the free energy~\cite{Luttinger1961}, which for a general lattice system is nontrivial to solve {beyond the semiclassical regime}~\cite{Roth1962,Roth1966,xiao-shi-niu,aris-2019}.
+Second, for interacting systems, especially in 2d, the fermionic self-energy by itself contains oscillatory parts, whose closed-form expressions are not known~\cite{Luttinger1961,maslov-2003,Nosov2024}.
 It is thus highly desirable to develop an low-energy effective field theory in which Landau level physics near the Fermi level naturally emerge, and in which interaction effects can be further incorporated.
-To this end, the two of us recently developed a bosonized effective field theory for a single band~\cite{ye_wang_first} in a weak magnetic field, where dHvA was obtained with a topological origin nonperturbative in $B$.